H3ndrik-Jan/arduino-9292-library/README.md

 <b>_9292GetDepartureInfo: </b> returns a string containing the information you specified in what you gave with it while calling the function.

 <b>getTime: </b> returns a string with the time and date, fetched from "http://worldtimeapi.org/api/timezone/Europe/Amsterdam".
-Neccesary for the journey function (not yet implemented).
+Neccesary for when you want to get information about a journey.

 Whenever you do a request for the departure times, you basically get an array of strings like these: